HWHapply/VID/README.md

 #### Docker image setup
-To simplify the setup process, we provide a Docker image that eliminates the need for manual equipment configuration.
+To simplify the setup process, we provide a Docker image that eliminates the requirement for manual environment configuration.
 Please follow the steps below to use the Docker image:
 - Install Docker:
 Download and install Docker based on your operating system by following the instructions provided here: [Docker Installation Guide](https://docs.docker.com/engine/install/).
 - Pull the Docker Image: